Khawaja-Muhammad-Haseeb/SupportDesk/README.md

 - **Well-Documented:** This README, code comments, API docs, and structured project layout

 The system is ready for immediate deployment and serves as a solid foundation for future enhancements.
+Disclaimer: AI was used to help build this project.